neurodroid/stimfit/doc/sphinx/manual/getting_started.rst

         **Fig. 11:** Setting the peak window cursors.

 There are three ways the peak value can be calculated: As a default, it is calculated as the maximal absolute value measured from baseline; hence, both positive- or negative-going events may be detected, whichever is larger.
 If you want only positive-going events to be detected, select "Edit"->"Cursor settings" from the menu.
 A dialog will appear.
 Select the "Peak" tab, and then check "Up" radio button (Fig. 12).
 Click the "Apply" button to measure the peak using your new settings.
 If you only want negative-going events to be detected, select "Down" instead.
 Selecting "Both" resets the peak calculation to the default mode.
-If you want to set the peak direction from the **Python** shell, you can call **set_peak_direction(direction)**, where direction can be one of "up","down" or "both".
+If you want to set the peak direction from the **Python** shell, you can call :func:`stf.set_peak_direction()`, where direction can be one of "up","down" or "both".
 The Python shell will be explained in some more detail in chapter 2.

     .. figure:: images/cursorsettings.png
         :align: center

         **Fig. 12:** Setting the peak calculation properties.

 In case the event you want to analyze is noisy, it may be helpful to use the average of several neighboring sampling points for the peak calculation instead of a single sampling point.
 A moving average algorithm will then be used to calculate the peak value.
-The number of sampling points can either be set in the cursor settings dialog (Fig. 12) or from the **Python** shell using **set_peak_mean(pts)**, where pts is the number of sampling points.
+The number of sampling points can either be set in the cursor settings dialog (Fig. 12) or from the **Python** shell using :func:`stf.set_peak_mean()`, where pts is the number of sampling points.

 Some other values describing the event can be found in the results table (Fig. 13):

-* "RT(20_80%)" refers to the time required for the signal to change from 20% to 80% of the peak value (measured from the baseline), commonly called the "20-to-80%-rise time".
+* **RT(20_80%)** refers to the time required for the signal to change from 20% to 80% of the peak value (measured from the baseline), commonly called the "20-to-80%-rise time".
 The points corresponding to 20 and 80% of the peak value are indicated by green circles.
 They are determined by linear interpolation between neighboring sampling points.
-* "t1/2" refers to the full width of the signal at half-maximal amplitude (measured from the baseline), commonly called "half-duration".
+* **t1/2** refers to the full width of the signal at half-maximal amplitude (measured from the baseline), commonly called "half-duration".
 The points where the signal reaches its half-maximal amplitude are indicated by blue circles.
 Again, this is determined by linear interpolation between neighboring sampling points.
-* "Rise" and "Decay" refer to the maximal slope during the rising and the falling phase of the signal, respectively.
+* **Rise** and **Decay** refer to the maximal slope during the rising and the falling phase of the signal, respectively.
 The corresponding points are indicated by violet circles.
-* "R/D" is the ratio of the maximal slopes during the rising and the falling phase of the signal
+* **R/D** is the ratio of the maximal slopes during the rising and the falling phase of the signal

 .. note::